mapillary/mapillary-js/doc/docs/main/init.md

 title: Initialization
 ---

-MapillaryJS comes with a core set of interaction and visualization features.
+MapillaryJS comes with a core set of street imagery interaction and visualization features.
+The `Viewer` object represents the street imagery viewer on your web page.
+It exposes methods that you can use to programatically change the view, and fires events as users interact with it.

 You can customize the [Viewer](/api/classes/viewer.viewer-1) behavior in different ways.
 In this guide we will do this at initialization time.

 :::info You will learn